How to block specific resources in Playwright

 With request interception:

-You can test whether blocking a certain request may break the page from the browser’s network tab.
+You can test whether blocking a certain request may break the page in the browser’s network tab.
 Open the browser’s network tab and load the webpage.

-Apart from blocking individual requests, we can intercept request which follows the same pattern.
-In the above example, we can see that there are a lot of images.
+Apart from blocking individual requests, you can intercept requests that follow the same pattern.
+In the above example, you can see that there are a lot of images.
 Individually blocking each of them will consume a lot of time.
-In such cases, we can intercept the requests using pattern matching.
-The below image will show you how to do this:
+In such cases, you can intercept the requests using pattern matching.
+The below video will show you how to do this:

 Complete Code